BrandonXu6106/obsidianpublish/content/thoughts/tools for thought.md

 Is there any way to rearrange the fuzzy cloud of ideas in our head easily on paper/screens?

 How can we 'cut' text without being afraid of it being lost forever?
-Even with tools like the undo button and [[git|Git]] revision history, the actions of the past are by default hidden.
+Even with tools like the undo button and [[git.md|Git]] revision history, the actions of the past are by default hidden.
 Time is not first class.

 ## On memory and [lost knowledge](lost%20knowledge.md)